Ipotrick/Daxa/README.md

 Daxa has a GitHub wiki explaining how to build it [here](https://github.com/Ipotrick/Daxa/wiki/Building).

-The GitHub wiki also contains pages on all bigger Daxa features like TaskList and the shader integration.
+The GitHub wiki also contains pages on all bigger Daxa features like TaskGraph and the shader integration.

 In addition to that, the Daxa repository has a set of example projects using Daxa in the tests folder.